Brinkbit/brinkbit.js/README.md

 // create a new Brinkbit instance const brinkbit = new Brinkbit({
     base: '/api', // the route of your application on which the server-side sdk is listening
-    appName: 'TrialByFireball', // used as a prefix for storage purposes
     appId: 'xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx', // your unique app id (can be retrieved from brinkbit console) });
 ```